npryce/konfig/README.md

 Konfig can easily be extended with new property types and sources of configuration data.

 Konfig can report where configuration properties are searched for and where they were found.

+# Naming of Properties

+Konfig's Configuration objects expect property names to follow Java property name conventions: dots to represent hierarchy, lower-case identifiers within the hierarchy, hyphens to separate words in those identifiers.

+For example: `servers.file-storage.s3-api-key`, `servers.file-storage.s3-bucket`.

+Each Configuration implementation maps from that naming convetion to the convention used by the underlying configuration store.
+E.g. the EnvironmentVariables implementation maps Java property name convention to the upper-case-and-underscores convention used for Unix environment variables.

+Configuration is an interface and Key<T> is a data class.
+This makes it straight forward to write an implementation of Configuration that translates the names of keys to different naming conventions, if your configuration follows an unusual convention.